 4. Set your learning objectives

 If you don’t know where you’re going, you’ll end up someplace else!
 This is why your next step is to set clear and measurable learning objectives.
 In other words, what should employees be able to do after they complete each module in your course?

 If you look back at the course outline template, you’ll see a column for learning objectives.
-You might also notice that each one starts with a dropdown list of verbs.
+You might also notice that each one starts with a dropdown list of verbs (goal).
 These verbs are taken from Bloom’s Revised Taxonomy.
 It’s sort of like an online course builder, because Bloom’s hierarchy of verbs helps to layer your learning objectives according to levels of complexity.

 Each module should start with a verb in the lower levels of the taxonomy.
 For example, a module on persuasion tactics could start with a set of online notes, or a video.
-The learning objective could simply be for learners to ‘Define the 5 principles of persuasion’.
+The learning objective could simply be for learners to ‘Understand the 5 principles of persuasion’.

 If your course includes online discussion forums or webinars, you’ll even be able to set learning objectives in the top levels of Bloom’s taxonomy.
 This is because learners can be asked to debate and formulate arguments in a live learning environment.

 Right.
 With your modules ordered and named, and your learning objectives set up in the course outline template, content creation finally begins.
 As a rule of thumb, the type of content that you create (or curate) should be guided by the learning objectives you’re aiming to achieve.

 For example, if learners simply need to be able to understand a concept, then a video or set of notes will do just fine.
 This is passive learning content, where learners watch and/or listen in order to learn.

 For more complex learning objectives, where verbs like apply or create are used, your content will need to involve the learner more.
 Activities like branching scenarios, interactive infographics, simulations, discussion forums, and group assignments are examples of active learning content.
 These require the learner to engage in the process of discovery.